 5. Christopsomo or Christmas Bread

 In Greece, this bread is commonly referred to as ‘Christmas bread’.
-As this dish is usually only made during the Christmas holiday.
+This Greek food is usually only made during the Christmas holiday.
 The main ingredients are flour, butter, milk, sugar, milk, walnuts, and eggs (that have been dyed red).
 The name of this bread translates to “Christ’s bread”, which is very fitting given the time of year it is consumed.

 6. Melomakarona Cookies